mezis/mezis.github.com/_drafts/remote.md

 We're not debating that working in a distributed team is _harder_ than with a fully on-site team, be it for those working remotely or those on-site if any.
-Our point is that the benefits significantly outweight the difficulties.
+Our point is that the benefits significantly out-weight the difficulties.

 This said, we believe that understanding those difficulties is critical to make remote work.
 Here's a short list of the issues we've encountered.